BJJ

 What Are the Yellow and Green Belts In BJJ?

-Achieving a belt in martial art and then progressing towards higher levels is always a motivation factor for practitioners.
+Achieving a belt in martial arts and then progressing towards higher levels is always a motivation factor for practitioners.
 As it is said, “The one who feels motivated, always does more than what is expected”.
-Everybody knows White, Blue, Purple, Brown, and Black belt levels.
+Everybody knows the White, Blue, Purple, Brown, and Black belt levels.
 Have you ever seen BJJ fighters with green and yellow belts and wondered what these belts denote?
 We are going to discuss the differences between Gi and No-Gi belt awarding and wearing mechanisms and rules with their historical perspective in focus.

 1. Historical Start of Belt and Stripe Mechanism

 The creator of Judo Kano Jigoro was the first person to introduce the belt and uniform system in Judo.
 Kano Jigoro also derived the use of straps in Judo in 1914.
 Japanese martial artist and BJJ pioneer Mitsuyo Maeda was a student of Kano Jigoro.
-His journey played a crucial role in the creation of Brazilian Jiu Jitsu.
+His journey played a crucial role in the creation of Brazilian Jiu-Jitsu.
 Mikonosuke is also credited with the addition of Judo-colored belts around 1935.
 The Jiu-Jitsu Federation of Guanabara established the first Jiu-Jitsu official belt ranking system.
 As time progressed, IBJJF and the Sport Jiu-Jitsu International Federation both adopted this rule.

 Some think the belt ranking is the demonstration and acknowledgment of physical skills.
 Others believe that it is indicative of the traditional Jiu-Jitsu rules.